Halls of residence

 All offer holders who make Imperial their firm choice are guaranteed a place in one of our halls of residence for their first year, as long as they are eligible and apply by the deadline.

-We have a wide variety of self-catered accommodation to suit different tastes and budgets, ranging from modern purpose-built halls to converted Victorian town houses – some within walking distance of campus.
-Both single and shared rooms are available, and students also have the choice between en-suite rooms and those with shared bathroom facilities.
-All halls are mixed gender, while all shared rooms are single gender.
+We have a range of self-catered accommodation to suit different tastes and budgets.
+These range from modern purpose-built halls to converted Victorian town houses.
+Some are within walking distance of campus.
+Single and shared rooms are usually available.

-Each hall has its own individual atmosphere and social life, and their welcoming environment allows students to develop a sense of home and community.
-All our halls are equipped with communal kitchens where residents can prepare meals, and there are also a variety of catering outlets on campus providing discounted food and drink for students.
+Each hall has its own atmosphere and social life.
+Their welcoming environment allows students to develop a sense of home and community.

 Info on halls of residence